-IN the not-so-distant future, one way to “go to college” in the United States could be to periodically dip into a state-sponsored university’s educational offerings over the course of a lifetime—paying an annual subscription for the privilege.
+IN the not-so-distant future, one way to “go to university” in the United Kingdom could be to periodically dip into a state-sponsored university’s educational offerings over the course of a lifetime—paying an annual subscription for the privilege.

 While it is unlikely that one model will dominate the next generation of public higher education, new models are sorely needed.
-Strong institutional and governmental leadership will be critical, as well as a culture that puts student needs at the center of decision-making.
-Movement toward change will likely require more active state educational system offices that can help define and measure success.
-New financial models and incentives will also be important: University systems will need to rethink how to allocate revenues and costs, and appropriate incentive structures will need to be developed to inform decisions such as where new positions are added, how space is allocated, and how new ideas and strategic initiatives receive seed funding.
+Strong institutional and governmental leadership will be critical, as well as a culture that puts student needs at the centre of decision-making.
+Movement towards change will likely require more active state educational system offices that can help define and measure success.
+New financial models and incentives will also be important: University systems will need to rethink how to allocate revenues and costs and appropriate incentive structures will need to be developed to inform decisions such as where new positions are added, how space is allocated and how new ideas and strategic initiatives receive seed funding.